 Brother.

-Church of the Harbor began in the living room of our first Baltimore rowhome, and in time, as things grew in ways we did not fully plan but slowly received, we found ourselves beginning the early work of planting a third congregation, this one in Curtis Bay.
-The mention of this neighborhood is associated with intimations of brokenness—deep expressions of poverty, addiction, and violence—though they’re rarely spoken out loud.
+Church of the Harbor began in the living room of our first Baltimore rowhome, and in time, as things grew in ways we did not fully plan, but slowly and happily received, we found ourselves beginning the early work of planting a third congregation, this one in Curtis Bay.
+The mention of this neighborhood is associated with intimations of brokenness—deep expressions of poverty, addiction, and violence—and in a way that is much more assumed than spoken out loud.

 We have always been a family that sings, not only in a formal sense, but in the way that comes from long car rides and where songs are just as much invented as performed.
-We Belchers often shaped songs in the moment, and somewhere as we made that same drive week after week, we began singing, to the tune of Take Me Home Country Roads, laughing all the while, a song about our new neighborhood:
+We Belchers have been known to shape songs in the moment, and somewhere as we made that same drive week after week, we began singing, to the tune of Take Me Home Country Roads, laughing all the while, a song about our new neighborhood:

 Bumpy roads, take me to church, help us to serve the ones who hurt, Curtis Bay, what a crazy place, take me to church, bumpy roads.

 The roads really were terrible.
-They’d been neglected in ways that made you slow down whether you intended to or not, and as we crossed into the neighborhood each week, there was always a slight shift.
-It wasn’t dramatic, not something we could easily point to, but something we felt.
-It was the sense that we’d entered into a place that held more than what was immediately visible.
+They’d been neglected in ways that forced you slow down whether you intended to or not.
+On more than one occasion, those roads, or a foreign object they contained, relieved my tires of their air, and as we crossed into the neighborhood each week, something in the air changed.
+It wasn’t something we could easily point to, but it was something we felt.
+A sense that we’d entered into a place that held more than we saw on the surface.

-On one particular Sunday evening, as we made our way south into the neighborhood, still singing, a maroon van directly in front of us began to move in a way that did not fit the flow of traffic.
-At first, it drifted slightly, which turned to swerving more noticeably back and forth.
-This lasted for only a moment, when all of a sudden the van lurched sharply to the left, and with no sign of braking, slammed headfirst into the line of parked cars along the side of the street.
-The impact was loud and immediate, and the collision was, even in a 45 mph zone, violent.
-From the front of the vehicle, smoke began to rise and fluids began spilling onto the pavement.
-Without thinking through all that might follow, I pulled our van over at a distance that felt safe and also close enough to respond, put the car in park, and turned back toward my kids.
+On one particular Sunday evening, as we made our way south into the neighborhood, still singing, a maroon van directly in front of us began to move in a way that didn’t fit the natural flow of traffic.
+At first, it drifted slightly, which turned into swerving erratically back and forth.
+This lasted for only a moment, when all of a sudden the van lurched sharply to the left, and, with no sign of braking, slammed headfirst into the line of parked cars along the side of the street.
+The impact was loud and immediate, and the collision was violent.
+From the front of the vehicle, smoke began to rise, and fluids began spilling onto the pavement.
+Without thinking through all that might follow, I pulled our van over at a distance that felt safe, and also close enough to respond, put the car in park, and turned back toward my kids.

-They were all looking forward, eyes wide, now quiet.
-Only moments earlier, we’d all been singing, but the loud crash had called a stop to it all.
-I spoke to them with a seriousness that I did not often use, telling them to stay in the van, to lock the doors, to not get out under any circumstances.
+They were all looking forward, eyes wide, and whereas only moments earlier, we’d all been singing, now the kids were quiet.
+The loud crash had called a stop to it all.
+I spoke to them with a seriousness that I didn’t often use, telling them to stay in the van, to lock the doors, to not get out under any circumstances.
 I repeated myself to make sure they were clear.
-I opened the door and stepped out into the street.
+Then I opened the door and stepped out into the street.

 As I approached the van, the smell of gas and something burning began to mix with the air.
 When I reached the driver’s side and pulled the door open, I was met with a scene that did not fully register all at once, but instead came into focus in pieces.
 A woman was slumped forward over the steering wheel, her body almost still, but with signs that she was struggling bodily.
 As I spoke to her, telling her that she needed to get out of the vehicle, that it was not safe to stay where she was, there was no response, not even the kind of small acknowledgment that indicates someone has heard you.